 be a painful chore.
 Now

 it has become a pleasure again.
 The chiropractor has been amazed at the improvement in my

-Hello, my name is Alex Proudfoot and I am a teacher of the Alexander Technique, offering private lessons in Wolverhampton and Birmingham and surrounding districts of the West Midlands.
+Hello, my name is Alex Proudfoot and I am a teacher of the Alexander Technique in Dudley, West Midlands, offering private Alexander lessons in the Birmingham area.
 Welcome to my website.